princeton-pli/MixiT/README.md

 The code is designed to be modular and scalable, allowing for fast and efficient distributed training.

-Note that the code for the algorithmic tasks is based on previous work on the [random transformer](https://github.com/fjzzq2002/random_transformers/tree/main), but with more systematized runner scripts and some fixes.
+Note that the code for the algorithmic tasks is based on previous work on the [random transformer](https://github.com/fjzzq2002/random_transformers/tree/main), but with more systematized runner scripts.

 To launch experiments in various settings, either algorithmic or language modeling experiments, we can use commands such as the following: